dorogoy/zipline-mcp/.kilocode/rules/memory-bank/architecture.md

 - `index.ts` orchestrates the registration of tools that leverage `httpClient.ts`, `sandboxUtils.ts`, `userFiles.ts`, and `remoteFolders.ts`.
 - `httpClient.ts` depends on `sandboxUtils.ts` for downloading external URLs into the sandbox.
 - `userFiles.ts` provides standalone functionality for listing and searching user files on the Zipline server, with URL normalization handled by the `normalizeUrl` utility.
-- `remoteFolders.ts` provides standalone functionality for listing remote folders on the Zipline server, with proper error handling and validation.
+- `remoteFolders.ts` provides standalone functionality for listing and creating remote folders on the Zipline server, with proper error handling and validation using Zod schemas.
 - The `list_user_files` and `get_user_file` tools return normalized URLs for consistent access to files.
 - The `update_user_file` and `delete_user_file` tools exclude URL fields from their responses for cleaner API design.
 - The `remote_folder_manager` tool returns folder information with optional IDs, handling cases where IDs may not be present.
+Supports both LIST and ADD commands for comprehensive folder management.
 - Tests are structured to mirror the source code, ensuring comprehensive coverage.